 ON THIS PAGE: You will learn about the different ways doctors use to treat people with AML.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 Descriptions of the most common treatment options for AML are listed below.
 Treatment options and recommendations depend on several factors, including the subtype, morphology, and cytogenetics of AML (see Subtypes ), possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

 The most successful treatment for AML depends on the results of the first treatment, so it is important for patients to have their first treatments at a center experienced with AML.

 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 The drugs get into the bloodstream to reach cancer cells throughout the body.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.
 Or, it is given by a hematologist, a doctor who specializes in treating blood disorders.

 Chemotherapy is the primary treatment for AML.
 Systemic chemotherapy is delivered through the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include:

 An intravenous (IV) tube placed into a vein using a needle.
 When chemotherapy is given by IV, it may be given into a larger vein or a smaller vein, such as in the arm.
 When it is given into a larger vein, a central venous catheter or port may need to be placed in the body.